azhao1981/have-fun-with-machine-learning/README.md

         ...
 ```

-Here each directory is a category we want to classify, and each image within
+Here each directory is a category we want to classify(分类), and each image within
 that category dir an example we’ll use for training and validation.

 > Q: “Do my images have to be the same size?
 What about the filenames, do they matter?”

 No to both.
-The images sizes will be normalized before we feed them into
+The images sizes will be normalized(标准化) before we feed(供给) them into
 the network.
-We’ll eventually want colour images of 256 x 256 pixels, but
+We’ll eventually(最后) want colour images of 256 x 256 pixels, but
-DIGITS will crop or squash (we'll squash) our images automatically in a moment.
+DIGITS will crop(修剪) or squash(压扁) (we'll squash) our images automatically in a moment(立刻).
-The filenames are irrelevant--it’s only important which category they are contained
+The filenames are irrelevant(不相干)--it’s only important which category they are contained
 within.

-> Q: “Can I do more complex segmentation of my categories?”
+> Q: “Can I do more complex segmentation(分割) of my categories?”

 Yes.
 See https://github.com/NVIDIA/DIGITS/blob/digits-4.0/docs/ImageFolderFormat.md.